polar-app/polar-app/_docs/web-page-capture-and-archival.md

 allows you to send directly from Chrome into Polar.
 You can copy the URL and paste it into Polar directly but it's more convenient to have a one click button in integrated into your browser.

+# Design

+## Light, Thin, Fat, Full Archives.

+We define the following archive types:

+- light: URL only (not supported yet)
+- thin: HTML only with iframes.
+No CSS, images, audio, or video (supported in Polar 1.x)
+- fat: HTML + CSS + images.
+No audio or video.  (under development)
+- full: HTML + CSS plus all resources including images, audio, and video (not supported yet).

+## Why not use a standard format.

+I would have loved to.
+I didn't want to build a document format and spend months doing so.

+We're lucky captured pages work AT ALL.

+## Why not MHTML

+- Firefox doesn't support MHTML
+- MHTML doesn't support images
+- We can't extend it, fix bugs in it, etc.

+## Why not WARC

+- Chrome can't replace an HTTP response while it's served.
+Only send a redirect.
+  This means that you end up building a loader ANYWAY which is 90% of the requirements for Polar.

+- WARC doesn't support compression settings for individual entries.
+We only STORE images/video for performance and storage gains.

+- With WARC the full HTTP request would need to be replayed.
+With our content capture we're able to use in-browser assets and cache to rebuild the page.

+- We also cleanup and strip javavascript.

+- WARC would only represent the storage, not the extraction.
+It might be possible to WRITE WARC or have export to WARC though.